kernelkit/infix/doc/container.md

     admin@example:/var/tmp$ cli
     admin@example:/> container load /var/tmp/curios-oci-amd64.tar.gz name curios:edge

-> By assigning The `name curios:edge` is the tag you give the imported
+> The `name curios:edge` is the tag you give the imported
 > (raw) archive which you can then reference in your container image
 > configuration: `set image curios:edge`.